pklimai/architect/README.md

 - Client add is very dirty.
 Need to rethink approach.
 Need checks and clean code.
 - Short flag for command architecture.
 - Add help for makefiles. [x]
+- Add work with metrics.
+- Fix business_error.
+Now it throws Internal errors mo matter if higher was thwon other gRPC error.
+- Add work with flags (ports & etc).
+- Add work with middleware.
+User can define middleware in architect.NewApp() func.
+Mb some default.
+- Fix work with CORS.
+Now it works only for GET methods.